 Components of a Balance Sheet

-- Assets: Assets are any resource used by a company in order to enable it to do business.
-This could be cash, buildings, equipment and machinery, inventories, accounts receivable etc. Assets can be either current (short term) or non-current (long term).
+Assets are any resource used by a company in order to enable it to do business.
+This could be cash, buildings, equipment and machinery, inventories, accounts receivable, etc. Assets can be either current (short term) or non-current (long term).

-- Liabilities: Liabilities are the debts the company has.
+Liabilities are the debts the company has.
 The company owes this to its creditors or other external parties.
 It is legally obliged to clear off its debts.
-This could be in the form of accounts payable, borrowings, deferred tax liabilities etc. Liabilities too can be either current (short term) or non-current (long term).
+This could be in the form of accounts payable, borrowings, deferred tax liabilities, etc. Liabilities, too, can be either current (short term) or non-current (long term).

-- Owners Equity: Owners equity is a part of assets that belongs to the owner(s) of the company.
-This means, that part of assets after the creditors have had their claim is the owners’ equity.
+Owners equity is a part of assets that belongs to the owner(s) of the company.
+This means that part of the assets after the creditors have had their claim is the owners’ equity.

 What Does a Balance Sheet Look Like?

-A sample balance sheet is represented in the below balance sheet format
+A sample format is represented in the below format

 |EQUITY AND LIABILITIES|